shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 Difficulty: 20

 Increase the muscles in one of your limbs.
 You get +5 to Strength ability checks and saving throws made with that limb.
 If both of your legs have increased muscles, gain +5 movement speed.

+Spell Bend

+-   Extra limb (Difficulty +15): Apply this effect to 1 additional limb.
+-   Extra muscles (Difficulty +18): Increase the Strength bonus by +5 and the movement speed bonus by +5.

+## Atrophy Limb

+Difficulty: 20

 Alternatively, you can decrease your muscles, with the same rules, but with a -5 Strength bonus and a -5 movement speed bonus.
 The movement speed “bonus” applies if at least one of your legs has this effect.
 The spell bending options can also alternatively be negative.